facebook/react-native-website/cnwebsite/versioned_docs/version-0.62/removing-default-permissions.md

     </manifest>
     ```

 That's it.
 We did not remove the `INTERNET` permission as pretty much all apps use it.
 Now whenever you create a production APK all these 4 permissions will be removed.
-When you create a debug APK (`react-native run-android`) it will install the APK with all four permissions removed.
+When you create a debug APK (`npx react-native run-android`) it will install the APK with all four permissions removed.

 ## Hint

 If your App is free to use in the App-Store and there is no "In-App-Purchase" possible in your App, you also can remove:
     - android.vending.CHECK_LICENSE